norahellstadius/Interpretable_Models/README.md

 2. **L0 Rulefit**
 3. **Simply Rules**

-To better understand these models and their workings, I recommend delving into [this resource](https://christophm.github.io/interpretable-ml-book/rulefit.html) for comprehensive insights into rule-based models.
+To better understand these models and their workings, I recommend delving into [this resource](https://christophm.github.io/interpretable-ml-book/rulefit.html) for more insights into rule-based models.

 ### 1. SIRUS